iggallagher/starter-hugo-academic/content/home/software.md

 widget: pages

 # This file represents a page section.
-headless: ture
+headless: true

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: Software
-subtitle:
+subtitle: ''

 content:
   # Filter on criteria
   filters:
     folders:
-      - talks
+      - software
     tag: ''
     category: ''
     publication_type: ''